Daniel-W-Blender-Python/RNABricks-Dataset-Downloader/README.md

 python ./RNABricks-Dataset-Downloader/download_data.py
 ```

-All of the specific RNA IDs are also in this repository for referece.
+All of the specific RNA IDs are also in this repository for reference.